MarcusVukojevic/advanced_cv/README.md

 ## Workflow

 1. **Prompt-Based Image Generation**: If generating an image, provide a descriptive prompt.
-The framework uses Stable Diffusion Lite (SDL) that we have reimplemented from scratch to create an initial 512x512 image.
+The framework uses Stable Diffusion (SD) that we have reimplemented from scratch to create an initial 512x512 image.

 2. **High resolution image using Bsrgan**: The generated image is passed through BSRGAN for upscaling.
 The number of upscaling iterations is determined by the bsrgan_time parameter.
 Each iteration increases the image size by a factor of 2.

 3. **Patch-Based Image Refinement**: The upscaled image is divided into 512x512 patches.
-Each patch is processed with SDL using prompts specific to that patch, allowing detailed refinement.
+Each patch is processed with SD using prompts specific to that patch, allowing detailed refinement.
 The refined patches are then recombined to form the final high-resolution image.

 ---